min2ha/ukwa-site/content/target/122653/index.en.md

   "start_date": "2013-10-14T10:00:00Z"
 }

-# Paul Mellon Centre for Studies in British Art

 <p>An educational resource for the study and promotion of British art.
 Scholarly publishing, events programmes, materials and documents are available to the public through an Open Access license.</p>